psamsotha/jersey-disable-endpoint/README.md

 curl -i http://localhost:8080/api/lions        404
 ```

 Now uncomment the Tigers and Bears endpoints, and comment the Lions endpoint.
+Then save.
-If you make the same request again you should now see the results are reversed.
+If you make the same requests again you should now see the results are reversed.

 ### Note